 Gain a competitive credential that can allow you to advance in your current nursing career, increase your salary, or move into the position you want most.
-King University’s DNP is an academically rigorous, cohort-based program offered in a part-time, blended format.
+King University’s CCNE-Accredited DNP is an academically rigorous, cohort-based program offered in a part-time, online format.
 With small class sizes and dedicated faculty, our program is the perfect environment for enriching scholarship and growth.
 The online DNP strives to:

 - Foster a Christian learning environment to help students become thoughtful, resourceful, and responsible professional nurses with a passion for serving.

 - Prepare graduates with a scholarly approach to the discipline and a commitment to advancing the profession through the pursuit of knowledge.